Eobsv/Eobsv/README.md

 - 👀 I’m interested in new technologies, IT, brainteasers, almost all sort of games, crime stories and lately drums 🥁.

 - 🌱 I’m currently learning:
-   - Flutter for private purposes
+   - Python
-   - Python for microcontrolers
+   - Flutter

 - I programmed a lot in Matlab, C/C++ during my studies.
 I have created website for classes with HTML5, CSS, PHP with SQL for managing DB.
 I created few projects with microcontrollers such as: Arduino and EPS8266.
 Most challenging were programming FPGA, Cuda and OpenCL.
+My last biggest milestone was developing mockup of a mobile application in Flutter without prior knowledge of this framework nor expierence with mobile development within only 6months.

 - Here, I will post my coding journey.

 - 💞️ I’m looking to collaborate on Flutter/Python projects, hackathon teams.
-- 📫 If you'd like to reach me: d.eobsv@gmail.com
+- 📫 If you'd like to reach out to me: d.eobsv@gmail.com

 <!--- Try it once more when would have more repos --->
 ![image](https://github-readme-stats.vercel.app/api/top-langs/?username=Eobsv&layout=compact&langs_count=8&hide_border=true&title_color=000000&icon_color=000000&text_color=000000&bg_color=ffffff)